FStarLang/FStar/doc/book/part4/part4_pure.rst

 provided as the postcondition of the loop.
-While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer or require as an annotation from the user a suitable loop invariant.
+While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer or require it as an annotation from the user.

 This rule establishes partial correctness, it does not ensure that the loop terminates.
-It is possible to augment the rule with termination metrics to ensure total correctness, see `here
+It may be augmented with a termination metric to ensure total correctness, see `here
 <https://en.wikipedia.org/wiki/Hoare_logic/>`_ for example.

 Consequence
 ^^^^^^^^^^^^^^

-The final inference rule is the *rule of consequence* that allows strengthening the precondition and weakening the postcondition::
+The final inference rule is the rule of consequence that allows strengthening the precondition and weakening the postcondition::